 I am sure that you have heard of Marie Kondo by now.
 Kondo has an organization method, the KonMarie method, that she explains in her a successful book, The Lifechanging Art of Tidying Up: The Japanese Art of Decluttering and Organizing, and popular show on Netflix.
 The KonMarie method has been sweeping across the US and made her a regular topic of conversation.
-As you may be going through your house and tidying up doing some spring cleaning, you should consider implementing those same methods in your business.
+As you may be going through your house and tidying up doing some spring cleaning, you should consider implementing Marie Kondo’s methods in your business.

 Tidying up the unnecessary clutter and getting organized can help you simplify your business.
 Here are some things that you can do in your business using the KonMarie method: